Mission and History

 The mission of the School of Law is to promote justice and the rule of law through education, scholarship, and service.
 In furtherance of its mission, the School of Law seeks to:

-- Provide an excellent legal education to men and women who aspire to the practice of law or to other occupations in which both they and society-at-large will benefit from their understanding of and dedication to the law.
+- Provide an excellent legal education to students who aspire to the practice of law or to other occupations in which both they and society-at-large will benefit from their understanding of and dedication to the law.
 An excellent legal education teaches not only legal doctrine, policy, history and theory, but also how to think critically about justice and the law.

 - Make meaningful contributions to legal scholarship.
 Meaningful contributions are those that provide original analysis, insights, or information to those who are interested in justice and the law, including lawyers, judges, legislators, policy-makers, scholars, journalists, and the public-at-large.